 The ENT and neurologic examinations are fundamental.
 Specifically, with the patient supine, the eyes are checked for presence, direction, and duration of spontaneous nystagmus (for full description of examination for nystagmus, see Nystagmus).
 Direction and duration of nystagmus and development of vertigo are noted.

 A gross bedside hearing test is done, the ear canal is inspected for discharge and foreign body, and the tympanic membrane is checked for signs of infection or perforation.

-Cerebellar function is tested by assessing gait and doing a finger-nose test and the Romberg test (see page Sensation).
-The Unterberger (or Fukuda) stepping test (see page Diagnosis) may be done by specialists to help detect a unilateral vestibular lesion.
+Cerebellar function is tested by assessing gait and doing a finger-nose test and the Romberg test (see Sensation).
+The Unterberger (or Fukuda) stepping test (see Diagnosis) may be done by specialists to help detect a unilateral vestibular lesion.
 The remainder of the neurologic examination is done, including testing the rest of the cranial nerves.